-- 1) All Related Party Transactions entered during the year were in ordinary course of the business and are on arm's length basis. - 2) No amount in respect of the related parties have been written off / back during the year. - 3) ESIC is not applicable to KMPs and Providend Fund is opted only by the Company Secretary. - 4) For the year ended 31 March 2020, the Group has not recorded any impairment of receivables relating to amounts owned by related parties (31 March 2019 ₹ NIL lacs).
-The assessment is undertaken at each financial year through examining the financial position of the realted party and the market in which related party operates. - 5) The borrowing is secured by personal guarantee of the Chairman and Managing Director of the Group (refer note 25). - 6) \Amounts pertaining to year ended 31 March 2019 are in brackets. - 7) \\ Remuneration to key managerial personnel does not include charge for gratuity and leave encashment as employee-wise break-up is not available.
+- 1) No amount in respect of the related parties have been written off / back during the year. - 2) ESIC is not applicable to KMPs and Providend Fund is opted only by the Company Secretary. - 3) The borrowing is secured by personal guarantee of the Chairman & Managing Director and Executive Directors of the Group (refer note 23). - 4) \Amounts pertaining to year ended 31 March 2020 are in brackets. - 5) \\Remuneration to key managerial personnel does not include charge for gratuity and leave encashment as employee-wise break-up is not available.

-41.8 Dividend on Equity Shares
+39.8 Dividend on Equity Shares

-As at As at 31 March 2020 31 March 2019 Dividend on equity shares paid during the year (includes Dividend distribution tax) 1,407.84 603.56 Proposed dividend on equity shares recognised as liability - - Proposed dividend on equity shares not recognised as liability - - Final dividend of ₹ 0.75/- per share 500.48 500.48 Interim dividend of ₹ 1.00/- per share 667.31 - Dividend distribution tax on dividend paid during the year On Final dividend 102.88 102.88 On Interim dividend 137.17 -
+Particulars 31 March 2021 31 March 2020 Dividend on equity shares paid during the year (includes Dividend - 1407.84 distribution tax) Proposed dividend on equity shares recognised as liability - - Proposed dividend on equity shares not recognised as liability - - Final dividend of ₹ 0.75/- per share - 500.48 Interim dividend of ₹ 1.00/- per share - 667.31 Dividend distribution tax on dividend paid during the year On Final dividend - 102.88 On Interim dividend - 137.17